Assistant Dean & Director

 Associate Director & Disability Specialist

-Originally a native of northern Virginia, Jessica has lived in San Francisco for almost 10 years.
+Originally a native of northern Virginia, Jessica has lived in San Francisco since 2006.
 She earned her Bachelor's degree from the University of Vermont and her Master's degree in Family Studies from Miami University in Oxford, Ohio.
-Her experience in education includes tutoring, working in residence life, academic advising and disability services.
+Her experience in working in education includes tutoring, working in residence life, academic advising and disability services.
 Prior to working at the University of San Francisco, she advised students on academic probation and coordinated services for students with disabilities at the Art Institute of California, San Francisco.
-When she is not at USF, you'll find her spending time with her daughter and husband, cooking, and taking advantage of all that San Francisco has to offer!
+When she is not at USF, you'll find her spending time with her 2 young daughters and husband, cooking, and taking advantage of all that San Francisco has to offer!

 Corey has her Bachelor’s degree from Boston University and is an alumna of the University of San Francisco where she received her Master’s degree in counseling psychology.
 She has considerable experience implementing accommodations for college-aged students with disabilities as well as experience counseling and mentoring adolescents/adults with all disability types including psychological, health, and AD/HD as well as physical disabilities and cognitive disabilities.
 In her spare time, Corey can be found enjoying the California sunshine in wine country or one of San Francisco’s glorious parks.